Latest News (8)

 Michigan Election Law provides that elections must be held on only four (4) predetermined dates throughout the year:

-- The fourth Tuesday in February
+- The 2nd Tuesday in March

 - The first Tuesday after the first Monday in May